BlueMona/peerio-documentation/Privacy_Policy.md

 <br>
 <br>Peerio cannot protect against key-loggers or other similar malware and backdoors that may exist on a user’s machine.
 It is the user’s responsibility to ensure their device is free of such software.
 <br>
-<br>Peerio cannot protect you from passphrase mismanagement, such as telling others your passphrase or storing your passphrase in an insecure location.
+<br>Peerio cannot protect you from Account Key mismanagement, such as telling others your Account Key or storing your Account Key in an insecure location.
 <br>
 <br>Peerio cannot protect you from environmental concerns, such as leaving your device unattended with Peerio open or people looking over your shoulder.
 <br>
-<br>Peerio offers a passcode feature that allows device-specific passwords.
-It should be noted that passcodes store an encrypted copy of the passphrase on the device where they are configured, and thus are more vulnerable if the device itself is stolen and compromised.
-For this reason, passcodes should only be used on trusted, well-protected devices.
 <br>
 <br>
 <h3>3.
 How Peerio protects your privacy</h3>
 <h4>Technology</h4>
 Peerio uses state-of-the-art encryption to offer high security standards in an intuitive, easy-to-use application.
 <br>
-<br>The Peerio app is built off the miniLock encryption system, which was designed specifically to tailor to Peerio’s use-cases.
-Peerio relies on the following cryptographic primitives, or “building blocks”:
+<br>Peerio relies on the following cryptographic primitives, or “building blocks”:
 <br>
 <Br>
 + **Curve25519** — is used to provide public key agreement over elliptic curves.